top of page

 If you have been injured as a pedestrian, you can contact Foster Injury Law for a free consultation.
 We can explain your rights, the benefits available to you, and whether you may have a viable claim.

-How do I find the Top pedestrian accident lawyer in Ontario?
+How do I find the best pedestrian accident lawyer in Ontario?

-The right pedestrian accident lawyer is one with experience handling serious injury claims, including cases involving brain injuries, spinal cord damage, and long-term impairment.
+The top pedestrian accident lawyers are those with experience handling serious injury claims, particularly cases involving brain injuries, spinal cord damage, and long-term impairment.
 It is important to choose a lawyer who understands both Accident Benefits and litigation.

 What should I do after being hit as a pedestrian?